Why Camino De Santiago

-Camino de Santiago (The way of St James) also known as “The French Way” is an 800 kilometre Pilgrimage starting in St Jean Pied de Port in France at the foothills of the Pyrenees Mountains crossing inland Spain to Santiago de Compostella and historically further to Fisterre known as the “End of the World”.
+Camino de Santiago is a network of paths from all over the world running into the most famous route known as “The French Way”.
+An 800km Pilgrimage starting in St Jean Pied de Port, France, at the foothills of the Pyrenees Mountains.
+A pilgrimage crossing inland Spain to Santiago de Compostela.
+For some further to Fisterra, (Finisterre) known as the “End of the World”.

-Todays Legend of Camino de Santiago is that of St James and the Catholic version of the pilgrimage, however, historical writings and remains along the Camino tell of a Pilgrimage with its origins lost in time.
-Celtic people walked it 1000 years BC in search of lands’ end, the resting place of the Sun, Pagans walked the path in a born-again ritual on the Megalithic path following the Milky Way.
+Historical writings since the beginning of written language combined with remains along the Camino tell other stories of a Pilgrimage with its origins lost in time.
+Celtic people walked it 1000 years BC in search of the land’s end, the resting place of the Sun.
+Pagans walked the path in a born-again ritual on the Megalithic path following the Milky Way.

-We like to call it the Camino Magic!
+We like to call it “The Camino Magic!”